 Growing up on the east coast of Yorkshire as a happy beachcomber I was attracted to paint-peeling wooden boats, gaudy plastic scraps and brightly coloured fishing floats.
 As a child I was free to wander, explore and collect.
 It is these boatyard memories that have become my subject and endless inspiration

-At Art College I was immediately draw to the dense flat colours of silk screen printing.
-It was on a college travel scholarship to Paris that I discovered turquoise shutters, red chequered tablecloths and curling iron balconies: shapes and colours so frivolous to me growing up in the worn, tough, solid fishing town of Hull.
-It was in Paris that I saw Matisse’s cut-outs for the first time; it wasn’t just the scale of his work but the intensity, the pin holes, crease lines and torn edges that fired my imagination.
+At Art College I was immediately draw to the dense flat colours of silk screen printing, for which I received a commendation.
+It was on a travel scholarship that I saw Matisse’s cut-outs for the first time; it was the scale of his work, the intensity, the pin holes, crease lines and torn edges that fired my imagination.

 Whilst secondary school teaching I developed my collage work.
 I combine found papers with layers of painted paper and water-based paint to create an integrated surface.This is constructed and deconstructed many times; scratched, sanded, repainted, recut, until a patchwork of urban marks and worn surfaces bond together.
 As this collage work has developed it has become increasingly physical, moving from paper to wooden panels.

 I am based in Cambridge UK.
 I have exhibited with with ING Discerning Eye, Bankside Gallery,The Society of Women Artists (twice winning Body of Work Prize).
 Contemporary Collage Magazine prize winner 2023.